intellectivelab/docs.intellectivelab.com/_docs/unity/tutorials/how-to-create-page.md

 ### Confidential information

 Remove all confidential information from your content and images (passwords etc).
+Also check links and files for downloads (configs for example) if they contain any confidential information.

 ## Next step recommendations (optional)